helsingborg-stad/spm-fft-publisher/README.md

 # FFTPublisher

-A fast fourtier transform publisher used creating visual representations of audio.
+A fast fourtier transform publisher used for creating a visual representations of audio.

 ## FFTPublisher Usage